wp-plugins/child-theme-configurator/readme.txt

 * Identify and override exact selectors from the parent theme
 * Change specific colors, backgrounds, font styles, etc., without changing other elements
 * Automatically generate cross-browser and vendor-prefixed properties and CSS gradients
-* Preview style changes before committing to them
+* Preview custom styles before committing to them
 * Uses WP Filesystem API – will not create files you cannot remove

 = Child Theme Configurator PRO =

-Apply the CSS editing power of Child Theme Configurator to any WordPress Plugin installed on your website.
+Apply the CSS customizing power of Child Theme Configurator to any WordPress Plugin installed on your website.
 Child Theme Configurator PRO scans your plugins and lets you customize their stylesheets.
 We’ve added more features to make customizing styles quicker and easier with PRO.

 https://www.youtube.com/watch?v=fktwCk43a8c